gjanders/SplunkVersionControl/README.md

 [SplunkVersionControlCloud github](https://github.com/gjanders/SplunkVersionControlCloud)

 ## Release Notes
+### 1.1.7
+Increase timeout for commands to a default of 60 seconds Ensure a valid message is sent back to the user if a dynamic restore fails If git checkout times out, cancel the restore attempt

 ### 1.1.6
 Allow the backup process to run on search head clusters for those that wish to do this...